scality/metalk8s/docs/operation/downgrade.rst

 MetalK8s Cluster Downgrade
 ==========================

-The MetalK8s Cluster Downgrade is handled via utility scripts which are packaged with your current installation.
+MetalK8s clusters are downgraded using the utility scripts that are packaged with your current installation.
-This section describes how to downgrade MetalK8s with all the components that are included in the stack.
+This topic describes downgrading MetalK8s and all components included in the stack.

 Supported Versions
 ******************